manuelAlvarezMarban/MonitorWindowsEventsApp/README.md

 - Python path added to environment variables of Windows (automatic with Python last versions installation)

 ## Installing - Run:
-Only execute the startApp batch script. (must be in the project folder)
+Only execute the startApp batch script.
+(Must be in the project folder)

 ## Configuration:
 *Edit the Config.ini file under Config folder.*